tinsae-ghilay/tinsae-ghilay.github.io/README.md

 If you want to have a custom styled Week days. they reside in a <th> tag of a table. hense style a th tag

-declare a #calendar id in CSS or create a CSS class of your wish and give it a "calendar" id in html as follows I have the following CSS id in calendar.css.
+declare a #calendar id in CSS or create a CSS class of your wish and give it a "calendar" id in html as follows I have the following CSS id in *calendar.css*.

   ``` css